Brevard County Fire Rescue Emergency Medical Services

-Thank you for visiting our website and allowing us an opportunity to share with you a snapshot of Brevard County Fire Rescue's Emergency Medical Service (EMS) system.
-Brevard County Fire Rescue’s EMS system is the sole 911 ambulance provider in Brevard County.
-What makes this system one of the top EMS providers in the state is: 31 EMS transport units, advanced medical equipment, progressive medical protocols, an unwavering commitment to continuous quality improvement, and professional dedicated men and women who are ready to serve you, should you ever need Emergency Medical Services.
-Regardless if it's a medical or traumatic emergency, a man-made or natural disaster, rest assured that when seconds count, you can count on us!
+Thank you for visiting Brevard County Fire Rescue’s (BCFR) Emergency Medical Service (EMS) webpage and allowing us the opportunity to share with you the state-of-the-art training we offer our employees to better serve the residents and visitors of Brevard County.
+Brevard County Fire Rescue’s EMS administration is the sole 9-1-1 ambulatory provider for Brevard County.
+What makes our organization stand out as one of the top EMS providers in the state of Florida is our 31 EMS transport units, advanced medical equipment, progressive medical protocols, unwavering commitment to continuous quality improvement and our unwavering men and women who are ready to serve you should you require our EMS services.
+If it's a medical or traumatic emergency, man-made or natural disaster, rest assure when seconds count, you can count on us!

 EMS Total Quality Management system is an integral part of all aspects of patient care.
 In addition, the division uses the Lean Six Sigma methodology as part of its total quality management system and continuous improvement initiatives.

 These areas include documentation, Advanced and Basic life support skills, patient assessment and compliance to standing orders.
 This division ensures that EMS delivery provided by the department meets approved State and local mandated standards, keeps abreast of changes and advances in the medical community, and continues to provide quality service and promote medical advancements as they occur within Fire EMS.

 Mobile Integrated Healthcare and Community Outreach & Education